 The Music Library currently holds over 70,000 volumes of books, music, periodicals, and microforms.
 At the core of the collection are scores in both scholarly and performing editions, literature on music history and theory, and microforms of primary sources.
 Recent collection development efforts have focused on the acquisition of contemporary music scores, facsimilies of original printed and manuscript sources, and materials related to ethnomusicology, popular music, and jazz.

-Catherine Rutan, bibliographic assistant
+Catherine Rutan, Library Specialist

 The Eugene Ormandy Music and Media Center is named for the long-term conductor of the Philadelphia Orchestra, whose professional papers, conducting scores, and recordings are held by the Penn Libraries.
 The Center houses more than 50,000 sound recordings of Western music, popular music, jazz, and traditional musics of the world.
 The video collection includes DVD recordings of opera and ballet as well as a diverse collection of videorecordings related to the study of world music.
 All compact discs and video recordings are listed in Franklin, the Penn Library's online catalog.

 The Glossberg Video Viewing Rooms offer Blu-ray, DVD, and VHS players attached to a widescreen television.
 All of the audio and video equipment is used with headphones, and up to three individuals may listen/view together.

 The Glossberg Recording Room is a resource for faculty, students, and staff to record the spoken word for podcasts, video voice-overs, and interviews.
 It is equipped with two professional microphones, a mixer, and a Mac Pro with recording software.